VidyaPrasad008/M1_Application_ATM_Banking/README.md

 # M1_Application_ATM_Banking

-In this project, I developed a ATM Banking System using C Programming Language.
+In this project, I developed a ATM Banking System using C Programming Language.This is a project that is developed to help people check their total balance, deposit and withdraw money easily

 # Folder Structure